 Check your insulation.

-Make sure that the insulation in your attic, basement walls, exterior, ceilings, spaces and floors is intact.
-You can save as much as 30 percent on your electric bills for having an efficient insulation.
+Make sure that the insulation in your loft, basement walls, exterior, ceilings, spaces and floors is intact.
+You can save as much as 30 percent on your electric bills for having efficient insulation.

 Use lighting controls.

-Install dimmers, occupancy sensors, or timer to reduce energy use.
+Install dimmers, occupancy sensors, or timers to reduce energy use.

 Use paper bags rather plastics.